nagyesta/lowkey-vault/README.md

 ### Warning!

-> Lowkey Vault is NOT intended as a [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) replacement.
+> Lowkey Vault is NOT intended as an [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) replacement.
 Please do not attempt using it instead of the real service in production as it is not using any security measures to keep your secrets safe.

 ### Valid use-cases